Path Analysis

 Interval level data: Data should be dichotomous nominal, interval or ratio level of measurement.

-Uncorrelated residual term: Error terms should not be correlated to any variable.
+Uncorrelated residual term: Error terms should not correlate with any variables.

-Disturbance terms: Disturbance terms should not be correlated to endogenous variables.
+Disturbance terms: Disturbance terms should not correlate with endogenous variables.

 Multicollinearity: Low multicollinearity is assumed.
 Perfect multicollinearity may cause problems in the path analysis.